johnhearn/johnhearn.github.io/_posts/2019-09-14-designing-a-talk.md

   - if only we could predict the future (BTTF II)
   - tireless search for predictability doesn't always work
   - raising the bar (Alex Bolboaca)
-  - recipies vs principles (Heston Blumenthal)
+  - recipes vs principles (Heston Blumenthal)

 - Connections in code